 When you’re feeling the symptoms of cancer or treatment side effects -- pain, nausea, fatigue, anxiety -- you may want to look beyond standard medicine for solutions.
 Complementary therapies won’t treat or cure the disease, but many of them can help you feel better and blend safely into your care.
 Before you try one, be sure to talk about it with your doctor.

 This exercise, which focuses on breathing, stretches, and physical poses, is a low-stress way to move and feel better.
 Some people in cancer treatment who took up the practice with an experienced instructor were less anxious and tired and felt better overall, researchers found.
 Before you roll out your mat, though, get a recommendation from your doctor and talk to the teacher to make sure you choose the right style of class for you.

 This therapy aims to control symptoms by placing very thin needles into specific points on your body.
-Studies suggest that it may help your nausea and vomiting from chemotherapy, but it’s not clear how well it works for symptoms such as pain and fatigue.
+Studies suggest that it may help your nausea and vomiting from chemotherapy, but it's not clear how it works for cancer-related pain and fatigue.
 If you try it, look for a licensed, certified acupuncturist or ask your doctor for a recommendation.

 This therapy is a bit like acupuncture, but without the needles.
 A special bracelet stimulates a spot on the inside of your wrist.
 Although scientists aren’t sure how it works, studies have found that acupressure may ease nausea, a common symptom of cancer and its treatments, like radiation and chemotherapy.